Love Is Here and Now You're Gone: Cover versions

-Michael Jackson later covered "Love Is Here And Now You're Gone" for his solo debut album, Got to Be There.
+Michael Jackson later covered "Love Is Here and Now You're Gone" for his solo debut album, Got to Be There.
 On the 45 versions, it was the B-side of his number two smash, "Rockin' Robin".
-It also featured on the 'Jackson And The Beanstalk' episode on the Jackson 5 cartoon series in 1972.
+It also featured on the "Jackson and the Beanstalk" episode of the Jackson 5ive cartoon series in 1972.

 Tami Lynn covered this song on her debut album, Love Is Here and Now You're Gone in 1972.

 Phil Collins included this song on his 2010 album of soul covers, Going Back.